googleapis/api-linter/docs/rules/core/0136-http-method.md

   summary: Custom methods must use the POST or GET HTTP verb.
 ---

-# Get methods: Request message
+# Custom methods: HTTP method

 This rule enforces that all custom methods use the `POST` or `GET` HTTP verbs, as mandated in [AIP-136][].